GSA-TTS/handbook/pages/about-us/centers-of-excellence/operations/delivery-assurance.md

 ## TTS Operations support services {#tts-operations-support-services}

 The TTS Office of Operations is tasked with supporting business functions in the various TTS Delivery units including TTS CoE.
-They are organized into divisions including Acquisitions, Business Operations and Outreach & Marketing.
+They are organized into divisions including Acquisitions, Business Operations, and Outreach & Marketing.

 For help with hiring, HR, benefits, finances, agreements, travel, coaching, etc, follow these steps: